sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 <a href="https://codepen.io/sivakusayan/pen/jOeoGoo">Codepen: Determining table-ness via the CSS background-color of table rows</a>

 ### Determining table-ness via the CSS <code>background-color</code> of table cells
-Chrome, Edge, and Safari all check the <code>background-color</code> of the table cells and sees if it is different from the <code>background-color</code> defined on the table.
+Chrome, Edge, and Safari all check if any kind of <code>background-color</code> CSS property is defined on the table cell.
 If this is true for at least half of the cells in the table, then it becomes a data table.
 However, note that the <code>background-color</code> has to be explicitly defined on the <code>&lt;td&gt;</code> - defining the <code>background-color</code> on the <code>&lt;tr&gt;</code> won't work.

 Firefox does not seem to employ this heuristic at all.